fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 }
 ```

 The module defines the _notesInDb_ function that can be used for checking the notes stored in the database.
 The _initialNotes_ array containing the initial database state is also in the module.
-We also define the _nonExistingId_ function ahead of time, that can be used for creating a database object ID that does not belong to any note object in the database.
+We also define the _nonExistingId_ function ahead of time, which can be used for creating a database object ID that does not belong to any note object in the database.

 Our tests can now use the helper module and be changed like this: